ProactiveProgrammers/structured-types-starter/writing/reflection.md

 # Structured Types

 TODO: Make sure that you delete all of the TODO markers and the prompts that go along with them.
-When you are finished with this reflection it should contain technical writing that is suitable for publication on your web site.
+When you are finished with this reflection it should contain polished and correct technical writing that is suitable for publication on your web site.

 ## Add Your Name Here